Boiiterra/math_problem_generator_app/README.md

 # Math problem generator app
 ### Description:

 This app generates certain math problems.
 Math problems has their unique number which allows you to return to that specific exercise at any time and solve it as many times as you want.

-### Working on:
-- Return to specific exercise using its number
-- Auto updates
-- Linux support
-- Better UI
-  - Task's text randomization
+(Will be changed)

 <p align="right">(<a href="#top" title="to the top of the page">back to top</a>)</p>